kubernetes/community/contributors/design-proposals/auth/runas-groupid.md

 inside a pod on a per Container basis, similar to how docker allows that using docker run options `-u, --user="" Username or UID (format: <name|uid>[:<group|gid>]) format`.

-PodSecurityContext allows Kubernetes users to specify RunAsUser which can be overriden by RunAsUser in SecurityContext on a per Container basis.
+PodSecurityContext allows Kubernetes users to specify RunAsUser which can be overridden by RunAsUser in SecurityContext on a per Container basis.
 There is no equivalent field for specifying the primary Group of the running container.